mikenicholson/passport-jwt/README.md

 * `secretOrKey` is a REQUIRED string or buffer containing the secret, or function that calls back with a string or buffer (symmetric) or PEM-encoded public key (asymmetric) for verifying the token's signature.
-In situations where the `secretOrKey` is dependent on the `issuer` (in the case of multi-tenanted applications, you may provide a function take takes the `token` and a callback.
-The callback's only param will be the secret, or null / undefied if a secret could not be determined.)
+In situations where the `secretOrKey` is dependent on the `issuer` (in the case of multi-tenanted applications) you may provide a function take takes the `token` and a callback.
+The callback's only param will be the secret, or `null` / `undefined` if a secret could not be determined.
 * `issuer`: If defined the token issuer (iss) will be verified against this value.
 * `audience`: If defined, the token audience (aud) will be verified against